AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/manage-wf-notifications-approval-requests-ms-teams.md

 >[!NOTE]
 >
-> [!DNL Microsoft Teams] no longer supports [!DNL Internet Explorer].
-To use the [!DNL Adobe Workfront for Microsoft Teams] integration, you must use a web browser other than [UICONTROL Internet Explorer].
+>[!DNL Microsoft Teams] no longer supports [!DNL Internet Explorer].
+To use the [!DNL Adobe Workfront for Microsoft Teams integration], you must use a web browser other than [!DNL Internet Explorer].

 ## Access requirements